 - Appears bright, highly intelligent, and articulate but unable to read, write, or spell at grade level.

-- Labelled lazy, dumb, careless, immature, "not trying hard enough," or "behavior problem."
+- Labeled lazy, dumb, careless, immature, 'not trying hard enough,' or 'behavior problem.'

 - High in IQ, yet may not test well academically; tests well orally, but not written.

 - Feels dumb; has poor self-esteem; hides or covers up weaknesses with ingenious compensatory strategies; easily frustrated and emotional about school reading or testing.

 - Talented in art, drama, music, sports, mechanics, story-telling, sales, business, designing, building, or engineering.

 - Seems to 'Zone out' or daydream often; gets lost easily or loses track of time.